bio-ontology-research-group/walking-rdf-and-owl/README.md

 # Walking RDF and OWL

-machine learning over RDF.
+Feature learning on RDF and OWL (i.e., Description Logic theories).

-Here is some scripts to facilitate building the graph, classifying it and learn its node represenations
+Here are some scripts to facilitate building the graph, classifying it and learning its node representations:

 To run: `groovy RDFWrapper` and follow instructions.
 The input is an RDF graph and the output file can be used directly as input for the [DeepWalk](https://github.com/phanein/deepwalk) tool.
 For example, To classify the RDF graph against some ontologies using ELK and convert it to edgelist, use the following: